-- 4. On the Transport, click Record, or press R on your computer keyboard. - You will hear two measures counted in by the metronome and then recording will begin.
+- 4. On the Transport, click Record, or press R on your computer keyboard. - 5.
+You will hear two measures counted in by the metronome and then recording will begin.
 Start performing at the beginning of the third count. - 6.
-When you finish recording, click the Stop button or press the SPACEBAR. - A new audio clip appears.
+When you finish recording, click the Stop button A new audio clip appears.